Plus: The 6-Day Pottery Class Experiment

 1. Wear comfortable clothes that you don't mind getting dirty.

 Our class used brown stoneware clay that easily washed out of our clothes (like mud).
 Other clays (such as red terra cotta) will stain your clothes.

 If you're new to wheel-thrown pottery, don't expect to easily duplicate what the instructor demonstrated to you for the first time.
 High expectations will lead you to disappointment, frustration, and giving up.
 If you do a little better in the second class than the first, that's progress.
 Keep it up and it will eventually "click" for you.

 Working with clay and water is naturally messy.
 Clean-up time is an essential part of the process and class time.
 Studio owners and class instructors expect you to do your part in cleaning up your own mess.

-4. Enjoy the experience.
+4. Try to enjoy the experience.

 You took this class because you wanted to try something new.
 If you find yourself getting overly stressed, breathe deeply and remember why you're there.
 A good studio class should encourage you along, but not make you feel like you have to reach expert status by its end.

-5. Celebrate your successes.
+5. Celebrate your (even small) successes.

 Note your accomplishments during the process and give yourself a pat on the back for them.
 Even if you complete one small piece of pottery that leaves a lot to be desired, you were successful in your efforts.
 You learned.
 You grew.